cchanna/path-tracing-renderer/README.md

 I have been rebuilding the original functionality element by element, so I can feel more comfortable with the process and hopefully create a more efficient and readable implementation.
-The flickering and image quality issues are a result of using ginsweater's gif-h -- my next goal is to replace it with something more consistent.
+The flickering and image quality issues are a result of using ginsweater's gif-h -- I will replace it with something more consistent as a project at some point.

 - [X] Platform layer
 - [X] Ray-tracing
 - [X] Diffuse lighting
 - [X] Dithering
 - [X] Abstracted shapes
+- [X] Shape color
 - [ ] Replace gif_h with something better
-- [ ] Shape color
 - [ ] Abstracted light (with color)
 - [ ] Planes
 - [ ] Multiple light sources